 Businesses in Dublin have benefited from the generous support of investment by both individuals and governing bodies, and here we showcase what they can accomplish with the right funding.

 The business owners in George’s Street Arcade are a diverse bunch, coming from the likes of Nepal, Poland, France and Venezuela.
-Join us as we meet them and learn about what brought them to one of Dublin’s best markets.
-The much-loved George’s St Arcade is more than just a quick way to get to Drury St. It is a living breathing illustration of integration from all over the world, under one uniquely Dublin roof.
-As we approached the green gates, we noticed an impeccably dressed lady with blossom in her hair; floating gracefully from stall to stall, greeting its inhab
+We meet some of them to learn about what brought them to one of Dublin’s best markets.
+How business is done at George’s Street Arcade The much-loved George’s Street Arcade is more than just a quick way to get to Drury Street.
+It is a living breathing illustration of integration from all over the world, under one uniquely Dublin roof.
+As Dublin.ie approached the green gates, it noticed an impeccably dressed lady with a blossom i

 The second annual Dublin Startup Week, which took place from October 21st – 25th 2019, was a celebration of the city’s innovation and startup ecosystem.
 With five days of networking events, keynotes, panels and workshops – all free of charge – the event was aimed at future, current, and repeat startup founders.
 Find out more at dublinstartupweek.com Next up in this mini-series, we meet Natalie Novick, another of the event’s track captains.
 Natalie Novick is a University of California San Diego PhD student who now resides in Edinburgh.
 She live